Edward Jones Review: What to Know When Choosing a Financial Advisor

 Edward Jones primarily caters to individual investors and local business owners.

-While most of its advisors won't openly turn away any potential clients, they are looking for middle- or upper-income earners or people with moderate-to-high net worths.
+While most advisors won't turn away any potential clients, they're generally aiming for middle- or upper-income earners or people with moderate-to-high net worths.

 Service levels